 It is from June to September for warmer weather and longer days.

-I have mentioned the top picks for the best experience of hiking near glaciers in Alaska.
+We have mentioned the top picks for the best experience of hiking near glaciers in Alaska.

-- Mendenhall Glacier Alaska (Juneau): for easy to moderate hikes.
+- Mendenhall Glacier Alaska (Juneau): For easy to moderate hikes.

-- Exit Glacier in Kenai Fjords National Park (Seward): for easy to challenging hikes.
+- Exit Glacier in Kenai Fjords National Park (Seward): For easy to challenging hikes.

-- Worthington Glacier (Valdez): for moderate to challenging hikes.
+- Worthington Glacier (Valdez): For moderate to challenging hikes.

-- Kennecott Glacier (McCarthy): for moderate to challenging hikes.
+- Kennecott Glacier (McCarthy): For moderate to challenging hikes

-- Root Glacier (McCarthy): for easy to moderate hikes.
+- Root Glacier (McCarthy): For easy to moderate hikes.

 Safety Essentials: